Magnesium is important. It is the fourth most abundant mineral in our body and is needed for hundreds of different processes.

 As a bit of a chocoholic, I was very pleased to know that eating dark chocolate, with over 70% cocoa, is good for me!

 How much Magnesium do you need daily?

 In the UK, the daily recommended allowance is 270mg.

 By eating enough of the right food to get the recommended allowance of Magnesium you can avoid supplements.

 But, I find that there are some days that I eat a lot of the foods high in Magnesium, and other days I eat nowhere near the daily recommended allowance.
 This is why I also use Magnesium lotion and sometimes have a bath with Epsom Salts.

-If you would like to discuss how homeopathy can improve your health, feel free to book a free discovery call with me or email me.
+If you would like to discuss homeopathy and your health, feel free to book a free discovery call with me or email me.

-Homeopathy can help with so many health issues, including menopause.
+Homeopathy is used all over the world for so many health issues, including menopause.
 Whether you have a big health issue that is stopping you from getting on with your life, or niggly health 'annoyances', feel free to contact me if you think I may be able to help.